 In order to have what you want you have to be brave and DARE.
 Dare to know what you can have.
 Dare to BE the best version of yourself, in order to have the best version life has to offer.

-If this sounds cliche’ I suggest you get over it.
-If you think this can’t be you, I suggest you get over that, too.
+The biggest obstacle most of us have in creating the life we want is a fear of change.
 If you’re afraid of change, I’ll leave you with this one last thing and then you can choose how you want your life to go; the things you lose in the process were never yours to begin with, and they never did serve you in quite the way you wanted them to, did they?